 - and the lack of damage to the construction site.

 The Presiding Magistrate accepted these submissions.
-The Court cautioned HWC, and dismissed the proceedings for the offences.
+Consequently, the Court cautioned HWC, and dismissed the proceedings for the offences.

 - young person;

 - no prior criminal history;